 It’s easy for Brits to enjoy a long weekend in Italy.
 You can get return flights for less than £100 and it’s only two hours away.
 Perfect.
-I’ve spent about three months in Italy in all, over five years, with the longest stint being a month and the shortest just a few days.
+Let’s weigh up exactly where you should go for this long to Italy, shall we?

-I love Italy – not everywhere I’ve visited as you’ll see – but in general I’m sucked in by the food, architecture, drink, outdoors lifestyle and cute little towns and villages surrounding the lakes.
+I love Italy – not everywhere I’ve visited, as you’ll see – but in general I’m sucked in by the food, architecture, drink, outdoors lifestyle and cute little towns and villages surrounding the lakes.

 - Lake Como